 - 1. Senior exhibition review using a criterion-based check sheet. - 2.
-Rating scales on Senior Exhibition statements and on a portfolio of art history research papers. - Comparison of transcript audit results with curriculum accreditation requirements. - 4.
+Rating scales on Senior Exhibition statements and on a portfolio of art history research papers. - 3.
+Comparison of transcript audit results with curriculum accreditation requirements. - 4.
 Review of program make-up (variety of courses) based on the liberal arts degree concept. - 5.
 Portfolio review.

-Minor in Art 15 hours
+Minor in Art.

-ARTH 1120 3 hours
+ARTH 1120

-ARTH and /or ART courses 12 hours
+ARTH and /or ART courses

-9 hours must be at the level or 3000 or a hove
+9 hours must be at the level of 3000 or above.